-10 Things You May Not Know About Butterflies
+10 Things You Didn’t Know About Butterflies

 You may enjoy seeing butterflies flit around your garden or land on your deck, but how much do you really know about these fascinating creatures?
-Butterflies are beautiful, but they are also an integral part of the environment, contributing to agriculture and even serving as an early warning system for climate change.
+Butterflies are beautiful, but they are also an integral part of the environment, contributing to agriculture and even serving as an early warning system for climate change

 Here are 10 things you may not know about the most beautiful residents of the insect kingdom.